Alleged Brickdam fire suspect remanded to prison - Guyana Chronicle

-ALLEGED arsonist Clarence Greene was, on Thursday, remanded to prison for the devastating fire at the Brickdam Police Station, which destroyed over 80 per cent of the buildings in the compound that houses the force’s Regional Police Division 4 ‘A’ as well as the office of the Region 4 (Demerara-Mahaica) Commander.
+ALLEGED arsonist, Clarence Greene was, on Thursday, remanded to prison for the devastating fire at the Brickdam Police Station, which destroyed over 80 per cent of the buildings in the compound that houses the force’s Regional Police Division Four ‘A’ as well as the office of the Region Four (Demerara-Mahaica) Commander.

 Greene, called “Molly”, of Charlestown, appeared before Chief Magistrate Ann McLennan at the Georgetown Magistrates’ Court.